nolans12/Satellite-DDF/README.md

 # Now you should be able to run main.py in phase1 to run the code!
 # Use your favorite IDE, such as VSCode, to run the python code.
+code .
+Then run main.py

+# If you ever want to deactivate your environment, type "deactivate" in Windows
 ```

 ## Usage